Our main club run is at 7:30pm every Wednesday

 Too slow, too busy?

 We have runners of all speeds.
-If you can comfortably manage five miles in under an hour, you’ll be fine, otherwise find out about our beginners group run by one of our members.
+If you can comfortably manage five miles in under an hour, you’ll be fine, otherwise find out about our beginners group run by one of our former members.
 You’re welcome to attend as many or as few sessions as you like – no-one will be counting.
 Our oldest member is in his 80s, a number are well into their 70s and quite frankly, 60 is the new 50!
 All these members run regularly on a Wednesday night and still compete for the club.
 We’ll make sure you’ve got someone to run with when you first start and that you get to meet the regulars.
-Plus we have three paced groups on each Wednesday club run – just join the one you are most comfortable with

 Still not sure

 Come along to a Wednesday club run and try it out.
 You can run with us for three sessions before you decide.
 Meet us at the Nevill Cricket Ground Pavilion, off Warwick Park Road, at 7:20pm and ask for Andy Howey (Chairman), Dave Hadaway (New members) or any other friendly Harrier.
 After the run there are ladies and gents changing rooms with hot showers, and many people stay for a drink and chat in the bar.
 We look forward to meeting you, but in the meantime if you have any questions, drop us a line.

 Whether you’re looking for an early morning mudfest or a sociable evening canter, there’s a Harriers training session to suit.

 The following runs are organised each week, but if they don’t fit the bill, there will almost certainly be other members out and about with whom you can link up.
-If you’re not ready for these distances yet, take a look at the beginners group organised by one of our members.
+If you’re not ready for these distances yet, take a look at the beginners group, Sarah’s Runners.

 6-7 miles, normally with a 5 mile shorter option